 Retirement not far off?
 Consider reviewing your health insurance policy to ensure you're fully covered as you enter your golden years.

 Health insurance is important at all stages of life, as it helps to fill the gaps in health care that Medicare doesn’t cover.
-But health insurance becomes even more important as we get older, because once we turn 50, chronic health problems can start to increase and we may need to access medical services more than ever before
+However, health insurance becomes even more important as we get older, because once we turn 50, chronic health problems can start to increase and we may need to access medical services more than ever before.

 What's covered in this guide?

 - As a person over 50, what health insurance questions should I ask myself?

 - What services should I look for in a policy?

 - What benefits can I get from the Seniors Health Care Card?

 - Can a change in diet help avoid health problems?

 - What can I do to maintain low blood pressure?